-Extrapolated observational temperature trends resulted in weaker TC intensity trends relative to change profiles based on an ensemble of CMIP5 GCMs under the RCP 8.5 emission scenario.
-Future extensions of this work could omit the GCM-based tropical upper warming maximum or stratospheric cooling to determine whether a more substantial change results relative to these exercises with the extrapolated observations.
-Use of CMIP6 trends would also be useful.
-Future work could also start from a different base sounding, other than the Dunion (2011) moist tropical sounding.
-It's possible that different magnitude sensitivities between the historical data analysis and the idealized simulations could be due, in part, to our use of this single profile that allows all simulated storms to reach the highest observed intensities.
-Base soundings representative of the

-- 590 observed tropical storm and hurricane strength storm environments may yield more nuanced sensitivity to temperature profile change, given permitted variations in outflow altitude.
-Future work should also include tests with fully 3-D TC simulations; such simulations would allow examination of changes in intensification rate and timing.
-Finally, more comprehensive physical process studies are needed to interpret the empirical and idealized modelling findings reported here and work towards untangling the factors driving observed intensity changes. - 595
+641 642 Extrapolated observational temperature trends resulted in weaker TC intensity trends relative to change profiles based on an 643 ensemble of CMIP5 GCMs under the RCP 8.5 emission scenario.
+Future extensions of this work could omit the GCM-based 644 tropical upper warming maximum or stratospheric cooling to determine whether a more substantial change results relative to these exercises with the extrapolated observations.
+The use of CMIP6 trends would also be informative.
+Future work could 645 646 also start from a different base sounding, other than the Dunion (2011) North Atlantic moist tropical sounding.
+It's possible 647 that different magnitude sensitivities between the historical data analysis and the idealized simulations could be due, in part, to our use of this single profile that allows all simulated storms to reach the highest observed intensities.
+Base soundings 648 representative of the observed tropical storm and hurricane-strength storm environments may yield more nuanced sensitivity 649 650 to environmental temperature change, given permitted variations in outflow altitude.
+Future work should also include tests with fully 3-D TC simulations; such simulations would include the effects of potentially important internal asymmetries and 651 652 also allow examination of changes in intensification rate and timing.
+Finally, more comprehensive physical process studies are 653 needed to interpret the empirical and idealized modelling findings reported here and work towards untangling the factors driving observed intensity changes.

-Appendix A
+655656 Appendix A